Henry Foner (chemist): Background

 Foner was born "Heinz Lichtwitz" (nickname "Heini") in 1932 in Germany.
 In 1937, his mother died, so his grandparents helped raise him.
 His grandfather was Ernst Lichtwitz, owner of a printing press.
-Henry lived with his father, Max Lichtwitz and his mother, Ilse Lichtwitz nee Badt in 30 Kantstrasse, Charlottenburg, Berlin.
-A few months after the Kristallnacht, he was sent to the United Kingdom and arrived on February 3, 1939, in Swansea, Wales, to live with Morris and Winifred Foner, to whom he referred as his uncle and aunt.
-His father was sent to Auschwitz on December 9, 1942 and died a week later.
+Henry lived with his father, Max Lichtwitz and his mother, Ilse Lichtwitz née Badt in Berlin.
+A few months after Kristallnacht, he was sent to the United Kingdom and arrived on February 3, 1939, in Swansea, Wales, to live with Morris and Winifred Foner, to whom he referred as his uncle and aunt.
+His father was sent to Auschwitz concentration camp on December 9, 1942, and died a week later.

 Career

 Foner served in the British Army in Egypt and in Sudan from 1953 to 1955.
 He obtained a doctorate in chemistry from University of Leeds.

 Personal

+Foner and his wife Judith married in 1960.
+They have three children and eight grandchildren.